Skip to content

 Please confirm your network if you encounter slow download dependencies.

-Start Service According To .env File In The Root Directory
+Start Services According To .env File In The Root Directory

 shell